skypilot-dev/toolchain/README.md

 These are known issues in the current version.
 The fixes (except the fix for #5) will be included in a patch release in the near future.

-1. The initial commit to an empty repo will fail unless `--no-verify` is passed to the `git` command.
+1\.
+The initial commit to an empty repo will fail unless `--no-verify` is passed to the `git` command.

-2. All commits will fail (unless `--no-verify` is used) until the core configuration files are added to the repo, because they are needed for the commit hooks to run, and unstaged work is stashed durign a commit.
+2\.
+All commits will fail (unless `--no-verify` is used) until the core configuration files are added to the repo, because they are needed for the commit hooks to run, and unstaged work is stashed during a commit.
 (A good practice is to commit the configuration files immediately after the initial commit.)
 These files are:
   - `.eslintrc.js`
   - `.huskyrc.js`